 This program teaches children to recognize what happens when a smoke alarm goes off and what to do when it does.
 Children learn the importance of getting out and staying out when a smoke alarm is going off and having a meeting place with their family in the case of an emergency.

 This program is designed to familiarize children with firefighters and their protective gear.
 The goal is to create the perception of firefighters as friends and community helpers.
 Students will learn the pieces of protective gear and how they work to protect each firefighter.

-This program is designed to teach children what to do in a fire emergency, implementing the classic "Stop, Drop, and Roll" technique.
+This program is designed to teach children how to identify fire hazards, what to do when a fire emergency occurs, and how to use the "Stop, Drop, and Roll" method.

 This program is designed to teach adults what to do in a workplace fire emergency, as well as to recognize possible fire hazards in the workplace and how to avoid them.
 We also have a demonstration of how to properly use a fire extinguisher.

 At age 55+, older adults are twice as likely to be killed or injured by fires or falls compared to the rest of the population.
 This program focuses on the many causes of injury to older residents and how to prevent them.

 Our Communication and Education Assistant teaching

 Firefighters showing a group of students a Fire Truck

 Teaching how to properly use a fire extinguisher